 Some of the bunkers that we visited are somehow hidden in plain sight, and this is exactly where the bunker known as Der Kegel is.
 This bunker can be found in the middle of the RAW area in Friedrichshain, next to Cassiopeia, and, since 2005, it is used as a climbing tower.
 I can’t say how many times I had a beer next to this building before I realized that those people were climbing an old Second World War bunker in the middle of one of the most alternative parts of Berlin.

 Boros Collection Bunker

 I still remember the first time I came across the bunker where you can find the Boros Collection.
-Berlin was still something new for me and I decided to walk around Oranienburger Tor just to try to get a glimpse of what East Berlin used to look like.
-I was taking pictures of buildings when I looked in front of me and I saw this huge block of concrete with a lot of plants falling from the top of it.
+Berlin was still something new for me, and I decided to walk around Oranienburger Tor to try to get a glimpse of what East Berlin used to look like.
+I took pictures of buildings when I looked in front of me, and I saw this huge block of concrete with many plants falling from the top of it.
 It was like a scene from a video game or a weird sci-fi movie.
-I just couldn’t believe that there was a house sitting on top of a bunker.
+I couldn’t believe that there was a house sitting on top of a bunker.

 When I got home, I researched the place and found out about the Boros Collection.
-The bunker get its name from Christian Boros, who bought the place for his contemporary art collection back in 2003.
+The bunker gets its name from Christian Boros, who repurchased his contemporary art collection in 2003.
 The renovation work to make the place usable was finished in 2007.
-Today, you can visit the art collection through a registration at their official website.
+Today, you can visit the art collection through registration at their official website.

 Schonholzer Heide Bunkers